Friends and Classmates Lost and Found

 Inga (in pink shirt) with Bebe, Sitang, and Lita at Max’s (The House that Chicken Built) Pulilan

-“Angie, “she would remind me every time I’d say Inga to her.
-I was getting annoyed I could hardly hide it when I told her that Inga is a beautiful Scandinavian name.
-Beautiful in Scandinavia, maybe but not when you are in the Philippines, where names like Petra, Kulasa, Primitiva, and, of course, Inga, can offend Filipino ears.
-Primitiva?
+“Angie,” she would remind me every time I’d say Inga to her.
+I was getting annoyed, and I could hardly hide it, when I told her that Inga is a beautiful Scandinavian name.
+Beautiful in Scandinavia, maybe, but not when you are in the Philippines, where names like Petra, Kulasa, Primitiva, and, of course, Inga, can sound offensive to Filipino ears.
+Primitiva, really?
 Search me, but why would a parent give a child that name?
 But, yes, what’s in a name?
-There’s so much in a name, Shakespeare, believe me, especially when you are a Filipino.
+There’s so much in a name—Shakespeare, believe me—especially when you are a Filipino.
 Ask Inga!

-You will always be Inga or Dominga to me like I will always be Badik to you and everyone else in my village.
-I am past that teen stage when I hated that nickname, so get over it.
+You will always be Inga or Dominga to me, just as I will always be Badik to you and to everyone else in my village.
+I have moved past the teenage stage when I hated that nickname, so get over it.
 Her friends told me that she changed her nickname to Angie when she got a bit rich, lending money for profit.
 The name Inga didn’t have a pleasant ring to the ears, so Angie it had to be.
-She will always be Inga to me – that girl from my HS with the common perennial colds that made her sniffle constantly.
-We said goodbye to one another, me speaking, see you again sometime.
-It has yet to happen.
-Did you hear her say “in your dreams? ”

 Meeting Linda (seated, R.) for the first time many years later after our HS graduation in 1969.
 Beside her is Lita.
 Bebe beside me